 After determining which way of calculating non-qualified annuity income tax is right for you -- the General Rule or the Simplified Method -- visit IRS.gov/forms and search for either Publication 939 or 575 for more details.

 2018 Non-Qualified Annuity Taxation

 The Tax Cuts and Jobs Act, signed into law on Dec.
-22, 2017, does not change non-qualified annuity taxation per se, but it does change the federal tax brackets, so recipients of non-qualified annuity income may find less of it subject to taxation or they may not have to pay taxes at all.
+22, 2017, does not change non-qualified annuity taxation per se, but it does change the federal tax brackets.
+So, recipients of non-qualified annuity income may find less of it subject to taxation or they may not have to pay taxes at all.
 The new tax brackets are 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent and 37 percent.
-The federal estate tax exemption is $5.6 million per person and $11.2 million for married couples.
+The federal estate tax exemption for tax year 2019 is $11.4 million per person (up from $11.18 million in 2018).

 Video of the Day

 - IRS: Is My Pension or Annuity Payment Taxable?